Inertia: Partial Initial Pages

 Use Case

-However, there's been on feature than I've run into limitations with; partial reloads.
+After using Inertia for a while I've run into a limitation; partial reloads.
 Particularly, the fact that partial reloads only work for visits made to the same page component.

 The only problem was that this design pattern wasn't really supported with Inertia unless the entire sub-app was contained within a single page component.
 If the sub-app had multiple pages, the end user should be able to initiate a page load from any page, load the data needed to bootstrap the Pinia store, and then have all subsequent page requests omit any unnecessary page props to speed everything up.